kglw-dot-net/phase1/setlists/_posts/2022-10-31-the-criterion-oklahoma-city-ok.md

 tour: "World Tour '22"
 ---

-Note: Each band member came on stage in costume to a snippet of a prerecorded song.
+For (American) Halloween, each band member came on stage in costume to a snippet of a prerecorded song.
 <!--snippet-->

 #### intro